 One cannot underestimate the power of self-motivation at work and in life in general.
 Often times getting desired results and the path to success is littered with a few disappointments and a lot of hard work.
 Work can easily begin to seem like a drag and putting yourself into a state of mind wherein you can get rid of lethargy and other negative thinking patterns that interfere with work becomes imperative.

 Whether it is the home or the office, much of the motivation needs to come from within yourself as you are the one who can actually encourage yourself.
-Even if you are just a stay at home mom or temporarily unemployed, taking care of various household chores might require motivation on the days wherein you just do not have the zeal to get off that couch.
+Even if you are a stay at home mom or temporarily unemployed, taking care of various household chores might require motivation on the days wherein you just do not have the energy to get off that couch.
 Self-motivation is definitely doable and can lead to great results in terms of productivity.
-Bearing this in mind, here are some effectual self-motivation tips to fuel your desire to get all the important tasks done.
+Bearing this in mind, here are some effective self-motivation tips to fuel your desire to get all the important tasks done.
 Scroll down to know more.

 Before elaborating on any of the self-motivating tips geared towards getting you off the couch and into work mode, let us just summarize them.
 The 10 most effective self-motivating tips are the following:

 - Making a move

 - Having a plan

 - Enjoying your Job

 - Rewarding yourself

 Becoming self-motivated takes effort when you really don’t feel like doing anything at all.
 However, by following one, a few, or all of the motivation tips I have listed below you should be able to find some motivation when you need it the most.
 As an extra layer of help, there’s the free motivation checklist and planner to help you.